istio/istio.io/content/en/news/releases/1.23.x/announcing-1.23/change-notes/index.md

 - **Added** stricter validation of CSRs when Istio is functioning as the RA and is configured with an external CA for workload certificate signing.
   ([Issue #51966](https://github.com/istio/istio/issues/51966))

-- **Fixed** Removes the currently-document requirement currently in our SPIRE docs to force the SPIRE SDS server to use Istio-default SDS socket name, versus whatever the (user-configurable) SPIRE SDS server socket filename happens to be.
-This introduces WORKLOAD_IDENTITY_SOCKET_FILE as an agent env var.
-If set to a non-default value, the agent will expect to find a non-Istio SDS server socket at the hardcoded path: `WorkloadIdentityPath/WORKLOAD_IDENTITY_SOCKET_FILE` and will throw an error if no healthy socket was found.
+- **Improved** the ability to use SPIRE for SDS by allowing a custom server socket filename.
+Previosuly, our SPIRE docs forced the SPIRE SDS server be configured to use the Istio-default SDS socket name.
+This release introduces `WORKLOAD_IDENTITY_SOCKET_FILE` as an agent env var.
+If set to a non-default value, the agent will expect to find a non-Istio SDS server socket at the hard-coded path: `WorkloadIdentityPath/WORKLOAD_IDENTITY_SOCKET_FILE` and will throw an error if no healthy socket was found.
 Otherwise, it will listen to it.
-If this is unset, the agent will start and Istio default SDS server instance with a hardcoded path and hardcoded socket file of: `WorkloadIdentityPath/DefaultWorkloadIdentitySocketFile` and listen to it.
-This removes/replaces the agent env var USE_EXTERNAL_WORKLOAD_SDS (added in #45941)([Issue #48845](https://github.com/istio/istio/issues/48845))
+If this is unset, the agent will start and Istio default SDS server instance with a hard-coded path and hard-coded socket file of: `WorkloadIdentityPath/DefaultWorkloadIdentitySocketFile` and listen to it.
+This removes/replaces the agent env var `USE_EXTERNAL_WORKLOAD_SDS` (added in #45941)([Issue #48845](https://github.com/istio/istio/issues/48845))

 ## Telemetry

-- **Added** access log [formatter](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/formatter/formatter) support for OpenTelemetry, users should add `CEL`/`METADATA`/`REQ_WITHOUT_QUERY` commands after all proxies are upgraded to Istio 1.23+.
+- **Added** [access log formatter](https://www.envoyproxy.io/docs/envoy/latest/api-v3/config/formatter/formatter) support for OpenTelemetry.
+Users can add `CEL`/`METADATA`/`REQ_WITHOUT_QUERY` commands after all proxies are upgraded to Istio 1.23+.

 - **Fixed** an issue where the status code was unset when using OpenTelemetry tracing.
   ([Issue #50195](https://github.com/istio/istio/issues/50195))